re-nft/docs/front/docs/Getting-started/user-experience.md

 ## Video tutorials
 How to rent a collateral-free NFT - [Click here](https://www.youtube.com/watch?v=30NNBHxL_wc)

-How to rent out your NFT collateral-free
+How to rent out your NFT collateral-free [Click here](https://youtu.be/R2AMZyPN9Xk)

 How to rent a collateralized NFT - [Click here](https://youtu.be/Ro2MNmMGtOs)